 Resilient NY

 Unprecedented storms are becoming more common each year, resulting in significant flooding and damage in communities across New York State.
-In response to these devastating events, in November 2018, New York State Department of Environmental Conservation (DEC) established the Resilient NY program.
-The overall goal of the program is to make New York State communities more resilient to future flooding and to better adapt to extreme weather events brought about from climate change.
+In response to these devastating events, New York State Department of Environmental Conservation (DEC) established the Resilient NY program in November 2018.
+The intention of the Resilient NY program is to make New York State communities more resilient to future flooding and better adapted to extreme weather events brought about by climate change.

-Communities which receive Resilient NY are eligible for implementation support including location funding opportunities, planning community outreach, project design, and other support as needed.
+Communities which receive Resilient NY studies are eligible for implementation support including help locating funding opportunities, planning community outreach, and other support as needed.

 Map of Study Areas

-To explore Resilient NY identified watersheds, please use the map below or this list of locations, which contains links to published resilience reports.
-The Google Map can also be accessed via the Google Maps website.
+To explore Resilient NY identified watersheds, please use the map below or this list of locations and published reports, which contains links to published resilience reports.
+The map can also be accessed via the Google Maps website.